The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Gifu-shi, JP

-Satoshi Nozawa practices in Gifu-shi, Japan.
+Satoshi Nozawa practices practicing medicine in Gifu-shi, Japan.
 Mr. Nozawa is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-His top areas of expertise are Hereditary Multiple Osteochondromas, Osteochondroma, Diskitis, Bone Graft, and Spinal Fusion.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Multiple Osteochondromas, Osteochondroma, Diskitis, Bone Graft, and Spinal Fusion.

 Advanced in Hereditary Multiple Osteochondromas